-The site does not have any boundary markings, such as floating Aids to Navigation (AtoN)
+The site does not have any boundary markings, such as floating Aids to Navigation (AtoN), although one lit and charted yellow buoy may be on station during active testing, and act as a navigational aid.

-The site is marked on Admiralty Chart 2584; however, there are no specific chart notes relating to the test site.
+The site is marked on the largest scale chart of Scapa Flow (Admiralty Chart 35), however, there are no specific chart notes relating to the test site.

-The marking of the devices themselves varies, but in general any surface piercing device is marked with one or more yellow lights and coloured predominantly yellow above the surface (see IALA requirements in Section 9.3.1 for detail.)
+The marking of the devices themselves varies, but in general any surface piercing device is marked with one or more yellow lights and is coloured predominately yellow above the surface (see IALA requirements in Section 9.3.1 for detail)